George Metesky: Arrest

 Accompanied by Waterbury police, four NYPD detectives arrived at Metesky's home with a search warrant shortly before midnight on Monday, January 21, 1957.
-They asked him for a handwriting sample, and to make a letter G. He made the G, looked up and said, "I know why you fellows are here.
+They asked him for a handwriting sample and to write a letter G. He then said, "I know why you fellows are here.
 You think I'm the Mad Bomber."
-The detectives asked what "F.P." stood for, and he responded, "F.P. stands for Fair Play."
+The detectives asked what "F.P." meant and he responded, "F.P. stands for Fair Play."

-He led them to the garage workshop, where they found his lathe.
-Back in the house they found pipes and connectors suitable for bombs hidden in the pantry, as well as three cheap pocket watches, flashlight batteries, brass terminal knobs, and unmatched wool socks of the type used to transport the bombs.
-Metesky had answered the door in pajamas; after he was ordered to get dressed for the trip to Waterbury Police Headquarters, he reappeared wearing a double-breasted suit, buttoned.
+Metesky led them to the garage workshop, where they found his lathe.
+Hidden in the pantry of the house, the police found pipes and connectors suitable for bomb-making as well as three cheap pocket watches, flashlight batteries, brass terminal knobs and unmatched wool socks of the type used to transport the bombs.

 Interrogation

-Metesky told the arresting officers that he had been "gassed" in the Con Edison accident, had contracted tuberculosis as a result, and started planting bombs because he "got a bum deal".
-Going over a police list of 32 bomb locations, but never using the word "bomb", he remembered the exact date where each "unit" had been placed, and its size.
-He then added to the police list the size, date and location of 15 early bombs the police had not known about – all left at Con Edison locations, and apparently never reported.
+Metesky told the arresting officers that he had been "gassed" in the Con Edison accident, had contracted tuberculosis as a result and started planting bombs because he "got a bum deal".
+Reviewing a police list of 32 bomb locations, but never saying the word "bomb", he remembered the exact date when each bomb had been placed and their sizes.
+He also added to the police list the size, date and location of 15 early bombs that the police had not discovered, all left at Con Edison locations.
 When his Con Edison bombs were not mentioned in the newspapers, he started planting bombs in public places to gain publicity for what he termed the "injustices" done him.
-He also confirmed the reason no bombs were planted during the United States' involvement in World War II – the former marine had abstained "for patriotic reasons".
+He also confirmed that he had planted no bombs during World War II "for patriotic reasons".

 In their search, police found parts for a bomb that would have been larger than any of the others.
 Metesky explained that it was intended for the New York Coliseum.

 Indictment

 Metesky admitted to placing 32 bombs.
-After a grand jury heard testimony from 35 witnesses including police experts and those injured, he was indicted on 47 charges – of attempted murder, damaging a building by explosion, maliciously endangering life, and violation of New York State's Sullivan Law by carrying concealed weapons, the bombs.
-Seven counts of attempted murder were charged, based on the seven persons injured in the preceding five years, the statute of limitations in the case.
-Metesky was brought to the courtroom to hear the charges from Manhattan's Bellevue Hospital, where he had been undergoing psychiatric examination.
+After a grand jury heard testimony from 35 witnesses including police experts and those injured, he was indicted on 47 charges: attempted murder, damaging a building by explosion, maliciously endangering life and violation of New York State's Sullivan Law by carrying concealed weapons.
+Seven counts of attempted murder were charged, based on the seven people injured in the preceding five years, the period of the statute of limitations.
+Metesky underwent psychiatric examination at Bellevue Hospital.